AskBid/atc-haskell-projects/notes.md

 If Board is the context (after `:load src/Board.hs`), `mkBoard` is in the namespace.
 Adding `:m +Game` keeps Board’s symbols and adds `Game`’s.

+#### `:r`

+After running `:m +Main Board Game TestGHCI` in GHCi, the modules Main, Board, Game, and TestGHCI will still be in the namespace after you run `:r`, provided that the modules are successfully reloaded without errors and no other commands (e.g., :module without arguments or :m -<Module>) explicitly remove them from the namespace.
+The `:r` command reloads all currently loaded modules but does not reset the namespace.
+The namespace persists across `:r` invocations.